 Risk assessments and safe systems of work must be in place and distributed amongst operators to ensure they are familiar with safe working procedures.
 No under 18s are permitted to use machinery without strict supervision.
-All defaults, defects or points of concern must be reported immediately to the respective department manager or the Premises Manager.
+All defaults, defects or points of concern must be reported immediately to the respective department manager or the Head of Estates.